kermitt2/Pub2TEI/Readme.md

 In addition to avoid any XML publisher information loss, the converter offers various possibilities to enhanced the publisher XML:

-- when the input publisher XML has raw strings for affiliations, bibliographical references, authors or date, Grobid can be used automatically to further parses the raw string into a structured representation that is added to the final TEI document,
+- when the input publisher XML has raw strings for affiliations and bibliographical references Grobid can be used automatically to further parses the raw string into a structured representation that is added to the final TEI document,

 - a sentence segmentation is possible for the final TEI document with the same sentence segmenter as Grobid,